-A backyard deck is not only a functional addition to your home, but one that can add beauty and value to your property.
+A back garden deck is not only a functional addition to your home, but one that can add beauty and value to your property.
 Deciding to build a backyard deck requires a thorough thought process that involves designing your deck, choosing materials, actual construction, and maintenance of the finished deck.
 So, once you have decided that you want a deck for your garden, and planned out your design, the next step is to decide what type of material will suit your tastes.
+Read on to see the types of decking available.

 Types of Decking Introduction